The Climate-Integrated Enterprise

 .png)

 Many organisations have climate commitments, transition plans and reporting activity, but the real business decisions still happen somewhere else.
-Strategy assumptions, investment cases, operating model choices, governance forums and delivery routines often do not fully reflect carbon exposure, energy volatility, water stress, supply chain disruption, regulation, physical climate risk or changing stakeholder expectations.
-The result is predictable: risks are underweighted, investment is mispriced, trade-offs are resolved too late and climate ambition struggles to survive commercial pressure.
-This work helps leadership teams find where this gap exists and fix the decision systems that matter.
+Strategy assumptions, investment cases, governance forums and delivery routines often do not fully reflect carbon exposure, energy volatility, water stress, supply chain disruption, regulation, physical climate risk or changing stakeholder expectations.
+This is where the gap starts to matter: risks are underweighted, investment is mispriced, trade-offs are resolved too late and climate ambition struggles to survive commercial pressure.

 The Problem